-- A. Bill Medicaid for all students (automatically generates the related service log) - B. Bill only for Medicaid eligible students.
-Upload into Embrace self-created related service logs monthly. - C. Bill only for Medicaid eligible students.
+A. Bill Medicaid for all students (automatically generates the related service log)

+B. Bill only for Medicaid eligible students.
+Upload into Embrace self-created related service logs monthly.

+C. Bill only for Medicaid eligible students.
 Use a related service log created within an existing technology (SLP tool kit, etc.) and upload into Embrace monthly

 Temporary Files: Files must be organized in reversed chronological order.
 Place the initial evaluation, most recent evaluation and current IEP and progress reports in the yellow folder found in the temporary file.
+Temporary files must be kept 5 years after the student has graduated or moved.